therapywindow/therapywindow.github.io/index.md

 I offer a mixture of exploration, insight and gentle challenge to help those I work with understand their lives and interpersonal worlds in greater depth.

-I offer an initial free-of-charge consultation to all clients who are interested in exploring whether they'd like to work with me.
+An initial free-of-charge consultation is available to anyone interested in exploring whether they'd like to work with me.

 You can get the ball rolling by contacting me: [effywesttherapy@gmail.com](mailto:effywesttherapy@gmail.com).